AHV PROGRAM – UDDER HEALTH

-- Opportunities to actively take part in the AHV CommUNITY & Innovation Program; sharing experiences and learning curve courses with other farmers through a variety of platforms, such as organized workshops and study clubs, facilitated or supported by AHV.
+- Opportunities to actively take part in the AHV CommUNITY & Innovation Program; sharing experiences and learning curve courses with other farmers through a variety of platforms, such as workshops and study clubs, facilitated or initiated by AHV.

 RETURN ON INVESTMENT

-This indicative calculation is based on an average U.S. farm with 273 dairy cows (FADN, 2018), using national validated KPIs and validated average costs, such as labor costs and herd size management costs, but also the prevention of loss of production and thus additional yields (Liang et al., 2017; Cho & Yoon, 2014; Charles, 2020).
+This indicative calculation is based on an average UK farm with 201 dairy cows (FADN, 2018), using national validated KPIs and validated average costs, such as labour costs and herd size management costs, but also the prevention of loss of production and thus additional yields (Berge & Vertenten, 2014; Brickell et al., 2009; Cooney & Petty-Saphon, 2015).